-IG15 SB-FRS 1 notes that a specific disclosure requirement in a Standard or an Interpretation need not be satisfied if the information is not material.
+IG15 SB-FRS 1 notes that a specific disclosure requirement in a SB-FRS need not be satisfied if the information is not material.
 SB-FRS 1 defines materiality as follows:

-Omissions or misstatements of items are material if they could, individually or collectively, influence the economic decisions of users taken on the basis of the financial statements.
+Omissions or misstatements of items are material if they could, individually or collectively, influence the economic decisions that users make on the basis of the financial statements.
 Materiality depends on the size and nature of the omission or misstatement judged in the surrounding circumstances.
 The size or nature of the item, or a combination of both, could be the determining factor.